Norbert Lammert: Early life and education

 The son of a baker, Lammert attended gymnasium in Bochum where he studied classics.
 He obtained his abitur in 1967.
 He carried out military service in the Bundeswehr from 1967 to 1969.
-Following his military service he went on to the Ruhr University Bochum, which included a period abroad at the University of Oxford, where he studied political science and modern history.
-He went on and obtained his doctorate (Dr. rer. soc.) from the Ruhr University Bochum in 1975.
+Following his military service he enrolled at the Ruhr University Bochum, which included a period abroad at the University of Oxford, where he studied political science and modern history.
+He obtained his doctorate (Dr. rer. soc.) from the Ruhr University Bochum in 1975.

 Political career

 Having joined the CDU in 1966, he was deputy chairman of the Bochum branch of the CDU.
-From 1978–1984, he was deputy leader of a part (Westfalen-Lippe) of the North Rhine-Westphalian branch of the Junge Union, the CDU youth organization.
-In the 1980 national elections, he was elected to the Bundestag and had kept his mandate continuously until stepping down in 2017.
+From 1978 to 1984, he was deputy leader of a part (Westfalen-Lippe) of the North Rhine-Westphalian branch of the Junge Union, the CDU youth organization.
+In the 1980 national elections, he was elected to the Bundestag and kept his mandate continuously until stepping down in 2017.
 During his tenure in the Bundestag he served (as usual for all MPs) on several committees.